Community Orientated Medical Experience Track (COMET)

 There will be supervised interpretation of results e.g., on docman (the electronic system used for results and clinical letters) with actions discussed and management planned.

 Students will attend practice/team meetings e.g., palliative care, vulnerable children

 If students express interest in academic General Practice, research, or teaching, then some time can be spent within the Academic Department of General Practice at the University of Glasgow.

 COMET – application and selection process

-During Phase 1 (the first half of 1st year) students will be informed about the COMET programme and invited to contact key staff to express an interest.
+During Phase 1 (the first half of first year) students will be informed about the COMET programme and invited to contact key staff to express an interest.
 The COMET Lead is Dr Lynsay Crawford - firstname.lastname@example.org.
-Taster sessions will be offered to those considering applying to COMET.
-These taster sessions would involve pairs of students spending a half day in a GP surgery to give a flavour of what a career in Primary Care would entail.

 During the second half of Year 1 (Phase 2) students would apply for one of the 30 places on the COMET programme.
-Applications involve a 500-word essay +/- and interview.
 Successful applicants would then follow the COMET curriculum, in addition to the core MBChB during years 2-5.

 If a COMET student decides they wish to withdraw from the programme (at any point in the curriculum) they are free to do so.
 Any vacancies created would then be available to students, who have registered their interest in COMET, to apply for a place.